biocypher/biochatter-light/README.md

 pip install -r requirements.txt
 ```

-For Apple Silicon machines, this must be followed by the following commands:
+For Apple Silicon machines, this must be followed by the following commands
+(still inside the activated environment):

 ```
 pip uninstall grpcio